maryamt95/Movies-ETL/README.md

 # Movies-ETL

 ## Background and Purpose
-After working with Britta at Amazing Prime, in preparation for a hackathon to connect Amazing Prime with local coding community and hoping to gain insights on which low budget movies will become popullar, a continuation of the project developes to automate the ETL pipeline.
+After working with collegue at Amazing Prime, in preparation for a hackathon to connect Amazing Prime with local coding community and hoping to gain insights on which low budget movies will become popullar, a continuation of the project developes to automate the ETL pipeline.

 Simply put, we